 Each of the three potential types of mechanisms has its own set of advantages and disadvantages, both administrative and perceptional.

-Many AC21 members acknowledged that, in terms of ease of administration and overall simplicity, a general compensation fund might be best, but the approach posed significant and unacceptable downsides for many AC21 members.
+[Many][AO, KK, LeC: Some] AC21 members acknowledged that, in terms of ease of administration and overall simplicity, a general compensation fund might be best, but the approach posed significant and unacceptable downsides for many AC21 members.
 Many AC21 members felt that burdens would be unfairly distributed under such a system and also felt that establishing such a fund would suggest to consumers or trading partners that there was something unsafe about the products produced by the entities funding the mechanism.
 For some AC21 members, however, this approach would have been their preferred option.

 The self- insurance option, i.e., the establishment of a risk retention group to cover losses by the affected parties, would offer the advantages of being focused on those suffering the losses, which at the same time was a disadvantage in that it required no involvement by any other parties whose cultivation or management practices may have directly or indirectly contributed to those losses.
 In fact, some members argued that a risk retention group should not be considered a “compensation mechanism” at all, since it would involve participants in essence paying themselves when financial injury occurred.
-Additionally, no actions by USDA would be necessary to establish such a mechanism: insurance laws currently allow the affected parties to do so on their own.
+Additionally, no actions by USDA would be necessary to establish such a mechanism[:][AO, KK: because] insurance laws currently allow the affected parties to do so on their own.

 A crop insurance-type mechanism would have the advantage of being a familiar tool for many farmers, and could build on existing structures administered by USDA’s Risk Management Agency and its Farm Service Agency.
 As a mechanism that would incorporate both public and private efforts—i.e., some level of public funding plus insurance instruments administered by the private sector, as well as voluntary insurance purchase by those farmers potentially affected—it is an inclusive approach.

 In considering types of potential compensation mechanisms, the AC21 evaluated the potential mechanisms for their impacts on various sectors and interests related to agriculture.
-These discussions were based on the initial presumption that eligibility for compensation would be limited to farmers suffering economic losses as a result of unintended GE presence and would not be extended to all farmers producing identity-preserved crops.
+These discussions were based on the initial presumption that eligibility for compensation would be limited to farmers suffering [AO, KK: actual and documented] economic losses as a result of unintended [GE][AO, KK: DELETE] presence and would not be extended to all farmers producing identity-preserved crops.
 For the most part, there was not adequate time to revisit these discussions incorporating a broader set of potentially eligible producers.

 Discussions included consideration of potential costs and benefits to farmers, to technology providers, and to consumers, and impacts on trading partners, on litigation, on conflict avoidance, and on the development of incentives for the development of technologies to prevent risk.